 Got your hard hat on?
-Cause we're going down and getting dirty here...
+Cause we're going down and getting gold dirty here...

 The ongoing operations of large scale mechanised mining is destructive to both the land and to adjacent aquatic ecosystems.
 An ecosystem is a specific area of size in which climate, landscape, animals, and plants are constantly interacting.
 Ecosystems sustain life.
 Gold-mining, specifically, open-pit mining and some of the methods used to extract the gold threaten, Ecosystems.

-Many people are now considering the benefits of choosing a sustainable alternative such as Antique Gold Jewelry and Natural Persian/Arabian Gulf Pearls that respect nature as a resource rather than taking advantage of it.
+Many people are now considering the benefits of choosing a sustainable alternative such as Antique Silver & Gold Jewelry and Natural Persian/Arabian Gulf Pearls that respect nature as a resource rather than taking advantage of it.

 There is no such thing as 'sustainable mining'.
 In fact, the term is actually an oxymoron, meaning two words with essentially opposite meanings, like “open secret” or “seriously funny”.

-Following are mining gold facts that gold consumers should know, unfortunately most don't:
+The following are mining gold facts, consumers should know, unfortunately most don't:

 ➨ Did you know that One new gold ring generates 20 TONS of mine waste?